How to Help Children Express Feelings

 Raveena sat, alone and quiet, in the corner of her pre-school class looking forlorn.
 She loved music but the voices of her classmates rising in the air as they reveled in the new songs they were learning did not move her.
 Instead, she folded herself onto the floor and drew another crayon picture.
 When she finished, she stacked it on top of all the others she had piled throughout the school day.
 These days, it was all she could muster to do at Save the Children's Shree Bhagwati Early Childhood Development (ECD) Center near her home in Baglung, Nepal.

 Neither the teacher nor her mother quite understood the depth of Raveena's dejected state.
-Her father, a blacksmith, had died one day on his way to work months ago, leaving her mother to fend for 11 children of which Raveena was the youngest.
+Her father, a blacksmith, had died one day on his way to work months ago, leaving her mother to fend for the family.
 For a few weeks after his death, she stopped going to the center and instead stayed home shedding tears with her mother.
 Then, her mother decided it was time for her to go back.
-"I assumed she was far too young to understand the finality of what had happened and would benefit from being with her classmates,"said Patali BK”, Raveena’s mother.

 But back in school, Raveena was no longer the happy child she had been, always eager to learn and participate in class and friendly with all the children.
 Instead, she hid behind her drawings.

-”I used to ask her: Why don’t you play with other children?
+“I asked her: Why don’t you play with other children?
 Why don’t you dance and sing?
-Why are you so quiet?"explained Saraswati Ghimire, the Early Childhood Development facilitator at the school."
+Why are you so quiet?" explained Saraswati Ghimire, the Early Childhood Development facilitator at the school."